drshahizan/HPDP/2425/project/p1/GroupB/readme.md

 ## 🔧 Architecture of Tools and Frameworks Used
 ![SystemArchitecture-Page-2 drawio (1)](https://github.com/user-attachments/assets/4ad1e7af-f32c-4bb5-a4a4-7a0f56d68bc1)

+## 🔗 Data Details

+  - Original dataset containing **175,545 rows** and **17 columns**.
+Includes some missing values in `location`, `fuel type`, and `body type`.

+  - Cleaned version of the dataset with missing values replaced and invalid URL entries removed.
+Final shape: **175,545 rows × 16 columns**.

+---

+## 📊 Dataset Overview

+This dataset contains car listings from various regions in Malaysia.
+The dataset includes key attributes such as car name, price, location, brand, year of manufacture, and more.
+It provides valuable insights for car buyers, sellers, and analysts interested in the automotive market.
 ## 📊 Data Description

 | Column Name        | Description                                                              |